 Many leaders do not prepare their teams for an upcoming planning session, except to let them know where and when.
 The first sound uttered by a team member when they get the planning meeting email is a groan.
-But wise leaders will save themselves a lot of emotional energy and will get the best out of their team planning times if they will prepare those involved before the meeting actually begins.
+Wise leaders will save themselves a lot of emotional energy and will get the best out of their team planning times if they will prepare those involved before the meeting actually begins.

 Three Reasons to Prepare Your Team for Planning